 A Hole in My Prayer Umbrella

 My friend and I talked quietly as we walked toward her bedroom.
 I knew I was on holy ground because supernatural grace flowed from her as she lived out the sovereignty of God in this very difficult pathway of life.
 Her young husband would soon be gone, his body taken by cancer; his soul carried by Christ's sacrifice into the presence of his savior.
 His fourteen-month battle against this terrible disease was ending, yet there was no blanket of doom suffocating this household.
-I commented on the courage and strength they reflected and she responded,
+I commented on the courage and strength they reflected and she responded:

 "I'm following my husband's example.
-Even with every bit of bad news he kept his sense of humor and strong faith that God is sovereign and we can trust Him.
+Even with every bit of bad news, he kept his sense of humor and strong faith that God is sovereign and we can trust Him.
 That doesn't mean we don't cry but right now I will be for him what he needs.
 He has a strong legacy of praying women that have guided us.
 I wish you could have known his grandmother.
 I know her prayers protected our marriage.
 In fact, when she died I knew there was a hole in our protection - I could feel it.
 And you've met his mother.
 You can see her faith."

 I understood my friend's description of the hole in our umbrella of protection created by the deaths of faithful prayer warriors.
-I think of my friend, Thelma, who told me that she prayed every morning for our family.
+I think of my friend, Thelma, who told me she prayed every morning for our family.
 Thelma died about two years ago and after almost thirty years of having this precious woman quietly praying every day, I felt more vulnerable to the enemy's attacks.
 I once approached two older men in our church and asked them to pray for our son, Chuck, as he embarked on his new ministry position.
-They walked every morning and smiled at my request, saying, "We already do.
-And for your husband and you and each member of your family."
+They walked every morning and smiled at my request, saying, "We already do, and for your husband and you and each member of your family."
 When John died, I again felt a weakening in the fabric of our spiritual protection.

 The greatest rip in our umbrella of prayer came when God came for my mother.
-When long term illness forced her to spend many hours in her bedroom, isolated from her children and grandchildren, she would sometimes express her disappointment that she didn't have purpose anymore.
-Yet when we walked through some of the toughest years in our lives, she was growing deep roots in Christ through praying for us.
+When long-term illness forced her to spend many hours in her bedroom, isolated from her children and grandchildren, she would sometimes express her disappointment that she didn't have purpose anymore.
+Yet when we walked through some of the toughest years in our lives, she was growing deep roots in Christ by praying for us.
 We have a long letter she wrote to my husband when we faced terrible church conflict.

-In this season of life, Chuck and I often remind one another that our greatest calling is to pray for our children, our grandchildren, our extended family and friends.
+In this season of life, Chuck and I often remind one another our greatest calling is to pray for our children, our grandchildren, our extended family and friends.

-And her time with God through His Word transformed her into a woman whose last prayer, the last night of her life, was, "Be at peace once more, oh my soul, for the Lord has been good to me."
+Her time with God through His Word transformed her into a woman whose last prayer, the last night of her life, was, "Be at peace once more, oh my soul, for the Lord has been good to me."
 Yes, when she left, we all felt spiritually vulnerable.

 What is your legacy, my friends?
 Tell us about your praying mother or grandmother.